Analyzing the Dual Space of the Saturated Ideal of a Regular Set and the Local Multiplicities of its Zeros: Analyzing Multiplicity

-Compared to the method in this section, the approach by Zhang and others \cite{z11r} is available for computing the real solution isolation with multiplicity of a generic triangular set.
-Furthermore, Zhang's method need not to split triangular sets in the squarefree decomposition over algebraic extension fields, thus may be more efficient.
+The approach by Zhang and others \cite{z11r} computes the simple decomposition of a zero-dimensional generic triangular set with respect to its real solutions and multiplicities.
+On the other hand, ours can produce the simple decomposition of a zero-dimensional regular set with respect to all its solutions and multiplicities.
+However, the former method needs not to split triangular sets in the squarefree decomposition over algebraic extension fields, thus may be more efficient. \end{remark}